HeT-Delwadiya/Inshorts-news-api/README.md

 # Inshorts-news-api
- A node package to gets news from Inshorts.
+ A node package to get news from Inshorts.

 ## Installation
 Install using npm: